-In this blog, we discuss employee advocacy programs which are an absolute must for companies using social media to promote their brands.
-Your employees are your brand ambassadors, and there’s no one better to promote your business and maximise the reach of company posts.
+Your employees are your brand ambassadors, and there’s no one better to promote your business and maximize the reach of company posts.
 Read on for the how…

 What is employee advocacy?